 Collars should be plain without scallops or decorated edges.

-Shirts and blouses MUST be tucked into pants, shorts, skorts or skirts AT ALL TIMES to maintain a neat appearance.
+Shirts and blouses MUST be clean, neat, and tucked into pants, shorts, skorts, or skirts AT ALL TIMES to maintain a neat appearance.
 Exception: Dennis Uniform 3/4 sleeve blouse.

 Sweatshirts and Sweaters (PCK approved only)